LLNL/blt/docs/setup_blt.rst

     cmake -C config_file.cmake

 We call these initial-cache files ``host-config`` files since we typically create a file for each platform or specific hosts, if necessary.

 These files use standard CMake commands.
 CMake ``set()`` commands need to specify ``CACHE`` as follows:

 .. code-block:: cmake

     set(CMAKE_VARIABLE_NAME {VALUE} CACHE PATH "")

 Here is a snippet from a host-config file that specifies compiler details for using gcc 4.9.3 on LLNL's surface cluster.

 .. literalinclude:: ../host-configs/llnl-surface-chaos_5_x86_64_ib-gcc@4.9.3.cmake
+   :start-after: _blt_tutorial_surface_compiler_config_start
+   :end-before:  _blt_tutorial_surface_compiler_config_end
    :language: cmake
-   :lines: 9-23